WaterMyPlants2/Backend-Java/README.md

 | logout GET | /api/auth/logout |       | AxiosWithAuth (required)            | Revokes the token of current user       |

-### NOTE: ➡➡ To access endpoints for users and plants, MUST include a request header as follows ⬅⬅
+### ➡➡ To access endpoints for users and plants, MUST include a request header as follows ⬅⬅

 &nbsp;headers: {
        &nbsp;&nbsp;Authorization: `Bearer ${token}`